 When they’re supposed to be sleeping.

-If your baby is sitting up or standing up in their crib, instead of getting some sleep, keep reading.
+If your baby is sitting up or standing up in their crib or mini crib, instead of getting some sleep, keep reading.

 In the rest of this article, I’ll go through my best tips to get through this phase.
 I hope they’ll help get your baby back to sleeping (and lying down again).